kenwalker/NJExample/README.md

 NJExample
 =========

-A Nodejitsu test using post commit hooke
+A Nodejitsu test using post commit hook